 The Civility and respect workshop brings your team together to develop a shared understanding of what civility and respect means to them, and what changes they’d like to make to the ways they interact.

 The Being a mindful employee online course speaks to each of your team members’ responsibility to be respectful and protect the psychological safety of every other member.
-You could assign them to complete the course, then use each of the modules to discuss how people should be interacting in the workplace.
+You could assign them to complete the course, then use each of the modules to discuss how people should be interacting at work.

 There are many other Team building activities that can help your team ensure they can work together in a respectful way.